Jim Addis

 Jim Addis is an American politician and businessman from Idaho.
-Addis is a Republican member of Idaho House of Representatives for District 4, seat A.
+Addis is a former Republican member of Idaho House of Representatives for District 4, seat A.

 Education

 In 1984, Addis earned a bachelor's degree in business management/economics from Washington State University.

 Career

 In 1998, Addis became a general manager of Tom Addis Auto Group, until 2016.

 In 2017, Addis became the owner of Lake City Wholesale, LLC, a company in the auto industry.

 On November 6, 2018, Addis won the election and became a Republican member of Idaho House of Representatives for District 4, seat A. Addis defeated Rebecca Schroeder with 56.7% of the votes.

 Personal life

 Addis' wife is Terri Addis.
 They have one child.
 Addis and his family live in Coeur d'Alene, Idaho.